-Beginning in fiscal 2018, we modified our key business metrics to focus on data related to our primary business which is Ooma Telo for residential customers and Ooma Office for small business customers.
+Beginning with fiscal 2019, we refer to Ooma Office and Ooma Enterprise collectively as Ooma Business.
+Ooma Residential includes Ooma Telo basic and premier services as well as our Smart Security solutions.
+Beginning in fiscal 2018, we modified our key business metrics to focus on data related to our core business which is Ooma Residential and Ooma Business.
 Accordingly, our key business metrics below for core users, annualized exit recurring revenue and net dollar subscription retention rate reflect this change and exclude Business Promoter users and revenue for all periods presented.